aeeed99/nickiscooking/content/about.md

 ### No Ads

-Rather than spending time loading ads, kitchenDB has a simple recipe to load and loads it quickly.
+Rather than spending time loading ads, LJR has a simple recipe to load and loads it quickly.

 ### No Stories